titola/neuropa/README.md

 [head_945mhz.mp4](https://github.com/titola/neuropa/blob/master/media/head_945mhz.mp4)

-In Italy "The personal freedom is inviolable."
-[1]
+In Italy "The personal freedom is violable" [1], because mafia and other ignoble militarized idiots have applied a patch to the article 13 of the Costituzione della Repubblica Italiana.

 ## Table of Contents